-- A fixed term exclusion for a specific number of days under this option a pupil cannot be excluded for a period totaling more than forty-five days in any academic year. - Or, a permanent exclusion which means that the pupil will not be allowed to return to school at any time and will be removed from the school roll following the due process set out by the Secretary of State (DFE).
+- A suspension for a specific number of days under this option a pupil cannot be suspended for a period totaling more than forty-five days in any academic year. - Or, a permanent exclusion which means that the pupil will not be allowed to return to school at any time and will be removed from the school roll following the due process set out by the Secretary of State (DFE).

-With both kinds of exclusion, parents / carers will have the right of appeal.
-The written notification of the exclusion contains information about the right of appeal.
+With both suspension and permanent exclusion, parents / carers will have the right of appeal.
+The written notification of the suspension or exclusion contains information about the right of appeal.

-The Headteacher may, if it is felt circumstances warrant it, convert a fixed term exclusion into a permanent exclusion.
+The Headteacher may, if it is felt circumstances warrant it, convert a suspension into a permanent exclusion.

-Parents / carers need to accompany their son / daughter to school on the morning of their readmittance for a re-integration meeting with the Headteacher, or designated senior staff if the Headteacher is absent, (unless the re-integration meeting has been pre-arranged to take place at another suitable time prior to the end of their exclusion).
+Parents / carers need to accompany their son / daughter to school on the morning of their readmittance for a re-integration meeting with the Headteacher, or designated senior staff if the Headteacher is absent, (unless the re-integration meeting has been pre-arranged to take place at another suitable time prior to the end of their suspension).